Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

-Finally, let us also consider the norm ratio $s^{(1)}_l(k)/s^{(1)}_1(k)$ of terms with support on $l$ sites which is shown in Fig.~\ref{XXX_support} for various disorder strengths.
-Even for very strong disorder $D=25$ there is no indication of a convergence to an exponential decay with $l$.
+Finally, let us also consider the norm ratio $s^{(1)}_l(k)/E[s^{(1)}_1(k)]$ of terms with support on $l$ sites which is shown in Fig.~\ref{XXX_support} for various disorder strengths.
+Here $E[s^{(1)}_1(k)]$ denotes the mean of terms with support on one site.
+Even for very strong disorder $D=25$ there is no indication of a convergence to an \ch{exponential decay with $l$ as is expected in the strictly exponentially localized case}.
 To the contrary, there is always a maximum which shifts to larger $l$ with increasing order $k$ just as in the case without disorder.

 To further highlight this point, we show in Fig.~\ref{Fig_XXX_disorder_analysis} the norm ratio $s^{(1)}_l(k)/s^{(1)}_3(k)$ as a function of the order $k$ for various fixed $l$.
 In contrast to the non-interacting case shown in Fig.~\ref{Fig_XX_disorder_analysis}, the curves do not saturate for large $k$ but rather are consistent with the weight in the total norm shifting to larger and larger $l$ with increasing $k$.
 While we cannot exclude that this trend changes for even larger $k$ than the ones we can handle in symbolic calculations, we want to stress once more that the terms in the commutator are spread over $33$ sites for $k=16$.
 This is already much larger than the system sizes typically considered in exact diagonalizations.
-At the very least, we can say that for chains of lengths up to $33$ sites, there is no indication that a many-body localized phase will be realized even at disorder strengths up to $D=25$.
+At the very least, we can say that for chains of lengths up to $33$ sites, there is no indication that a phase with strict exponential localization is realized even at disorder strengths up to $D=25$.

+\ch{This leaves open the second scenario where the Hamiltonian is unitarily equivalent to the effective Hamiltonian $\tilde H$ and where instead of a strict exponential localization, local operators spread across the lattice according to Eq.~\eqref{local_bound}.
+First, we note that the decay rate $\tilde\kappa_2=\tilde\kappa_2(D)$ is increasing with increasing $D$ so that for very strong disorder there should be an almost exponential decay with $l$.
+There is no indication for such a behavior in Fig.~\ref{XXX_support} even for $D=25$.
+However, it is of course possible that $D$ is still not large enough.
+Second, we note that Eq.~\eqref{local_growth} predicts a maximum at $l=k/\tilde\kappa_2$.
+This is not inconsistent with Fig.~\eqref{XXX_support} where we indeed observe an approximately linear shift of the maximum with increasing commutator order $k$.
+For the norm ratios shown in Fig.~\ref{Fig_XXX_disorder_analysis} the result \eqref{local_growth} predicts that $s_l(k)/s_3(k)\sim l^k$ which is also not inconsistent with the data from the symbolic calculations (note the logarithmic scale).}